wiremas/spore/README.md

 # Spore

-Paintable particle node for Maya
+> Paintable particle node for Maya

-Spore is a set of Maya plug-ins and scripts.
+Spore is a set of Maya plug-ins and scripts for Autodesk Maya.
 The Spore toolset is based on the **sporeNode** and **sporeContext**.

-The **sporeNode** is a custom locator node that produces an *instanceData* attribute which is designed to be hooked to Maya's particle instancer node.
+The **sporeNode** is a custom dependency graph node that produces an *instanceData* attribute which is designed to be hooked to Maya's particle instancer node.

 The **sporeContext** is designed to place and manipulate points in the *instanceData* attribute.

 # Motivation

-While particle instancing in Maya is an popular way to populate environments, the means of manipulating per particle attributes with particles are limited and require some specific knowledge.
+While particle instancing in Maya is a popular way to populate environments, the means of manipulating per-particle attributes with particles are limited and require some specific knowledge.

-Spore tries to create a more intuitive interface to manipulating points that drive Maya's particles instancer.
+Spore tries to create a more intuitive interface to creating and manipulating points that drive Maya's particles instancer.
+Spore allows to scatter, paint and modify points in an easy an intuitive way.
+Points can eigther be place with on of four different sampling algorithms or with an interactive brush context.
+Once points have been placed in the scene they can be interactively and effortless modified using one of four different "grooming" brushes.

 # Installation